-- Instant Reading: Instant reading meat thermometer with 4-7 second digital readout.
-With an easy to read electronic LCD display, giving you accurate temperature results in seconds.
+- INSTANT READING: Instant reading meat thermometer with 4-7 seconds digital readout.
+With a clear LCD display, giving you accurate temperature results in seconds.

-- Auto On/Off: Internal collapsible folding tapered probe with auto on and off; Perfect for meat, liquid, food, candy tempering in kitchen and outdoor cooking
+- AUTO ON/OFF: Internal collapsible tapered probe with auto on and off; Perfect for meat, liquid, candy tempering in kitchen and outdoor cooking.

-- High Accuracy: The high precision temperature sensor, accurate to ±1ºF (between -4ºF to 392ºF), ensures you can grill meat to your perfect doneness knowing it won't be under cooked or burnt.
-You won't get this level of accuracy with infrared laser gun thermometers.
+- HIGH ACCURACY: The high precision temperature sensor, accurate to ±2℉ (between -4℉ to 392℉), ensures food won't be under cooked or burnt.

 What are Food Thermometers